Kakori Martyrs' Statues Demolished in UP, Sparking Political Fury

-The demolition of statues honouring Kakori train action martyrs in Shahjahanpur, Uttar Pradesh, has ignited a political firestorm, prompting demands for accountability and sparking widespread condemnation.
+The demolition of statues honouring Kakori train action martyrs in Shahjahanpur, Uttar Pradesh, has ignited widespread outrage and political condemnation, raising questions about respect for Indian freedom fighters and historical memory.

 Key Points

-- Statues of Kakori train action martyrs Ram Prasad Bismil, Ashfaqulla Khan, and Roshan Singh were allegedly demolished during road construction in Shahjahanpur.
+- Statues of Kakori train action martyrs Ram Prasad Bismil, Ashfaqulla Khan, and Roshan Singh were allegedly demolished in Shahjahanpur during road beautification.

-- The demolition has sparked outrage, with the Samajwadi Party and Congress demanding action against those responsible for disrespecting the freedom fighters.
+- The demolition has sparked outrage and protests, with opposition parties like the Samajwadi Party demanding action against those responsible.

-- Opposition leaders condemn the act as an insult to the martyrs and a reflection of a 'disturbing mindset'.
+- An FIR has been lodged against the company involved under sections of the Bharatiya Nyaya Sanhita, including promoting enmity and intentional insult.

-- The statues were regularly garlanded by public representatives, making their destruction particularly offensive to many.
+- Political leaders condemn the demolition, calling it an insult to the martyrs and demanding justice for the disrespect shown to the freedom fighters.

-- Descendants of Ashfaqulla Khan have vowed to protest the demolition, highlighting the deep emotional connection to these historical figures.
+- The incident has led to protests by Congress workers and Hindu outfits, demanding the proper disposal of the martyrs' remains and strict action against those responsible.

-Statues of Kakori train action martyrs were demolished using a bulldozer allegedly during a road construction work in Shahjahanpur, sparking outrage with opposition parties, including the Samajwadi Party (SP), on Tuesday demanding action against those responsible for it.
+Statues of Kakori train action martyrs were demolished using a bulldozer allegedly during a road beautification work by a firm in Shahjahanpur, sparking outrage with opposition parties, including the Samajwadi Party (SP), on Tuesday demanding action against those responsible for it.

-The statues of freedom fighters Ram Prasad Bismil, Ashfaqulla Khan and Roshan Singh, who hailed from Shahjahanpur, were installed along a road outside the municipal corporation office here and were regularly garlanded by visiting public representatives.
+The statues of freedom fighters Ram Prasad Bismil, Ashfaqulla Khan and Roshan Singh, who hailed from Shahjahanpur, were installed at the Shaheed memorial site along a road outside the municipal corporation office here and were regularly garlanded by visiting public representatives.
 They were allegedly demolished on Sunday night.

 Samajwadi Party (SP) district president Tanveer Khan alleged that the statues were demolished to remove a plaque bearing his name that had been installed during his tenure as municipal chairman.